 - Information concerning Cal State East Bay’s annual campus security report and annual fire safety report.
 This information is also available on the Cal State East Bay website at http://www.csueastbay.edu/af/departments/upd/annual-security-report.html.

 - Information concerning the prevention of drug and alcohol abuse.

 For information about Emergency Contacts see the Campus Contacts + chapter.

 Office of Student Outreach

-The Office of Student Outreach offers a vast array of outreach and recruitment services to prospective high school and transfer students interested in attending Cal State East Bay, as well as for counselors and professionals who support prospective students’ higher education goals.
-Services include campus tour programs, small and large scale admission and recruitment events for prospects, applicants, and admitted students and their families, pre-admission advising (both on-campus and in the community), attendance at college fairs, presentations, and serving the community at large to increase CSU and Cal State East Bay awareness and interest in the University.
+The Office of Student Outreach offers a vast array of outreach and recruitment services to prospective high school, transfer and returning students interested in attending Cal State East Bay, as well as for counselors and professionals who support prospective students’ higher education goals.
+Services include campus tours, admission and recruitment events, pre-admission advising (both in person and virtually), and serving the community at large to increase interest in the CSU and Cal State East Bay.

 Student Housing and Residence Life

 Student Housing and Residence Life (SHRL) Department, consistent with the mission of the University and the Division of Student Affairs, works to engage all residential students in their holistic development and academic success towards retention, graduation, and future endeavors.
 SHRL works to sustain this mission by providing student-centered programs, services, and facilities that foster a safe, inclusive, and vibrant residential learning community.